Discover the Real Story of Santa Fe

 From Ancient Elixirs to Artisanal Indulgence

-Chocolate has shaped civilizations for more than 3,000 years.
+Chocolate has shaped civilizations for over 3,000 years.

-On this immersive 3-hour walking tour, you’ll trace chocolate’s journey:
+On this 3-hour walking tour, you’ll follow chocolate’s journey:

 Duration: 3 hours